microsoft/opensource-management-portal/README.md

 reach out to `@jeffwilcox` on Twitter or e-mail to get an update on the release and backport of the TS work.

-## Node app

-- Node.js LTS (v6.10+ as of 5/31/17)
-- ES6
-- Mixed callback and Q promises at this time

 ## Service Dependencies

 - At least one of your own GitHub organizations